OwenCookman/MilestoneProject2/README.md

 ## Acknowledgements

 I would like to thank my family and friends for testing this project and reporting back to me with any issues.
-I would also like to thank my mentor Simen Daehlin for his brilliant tutelage
+I would also like to thank my mentor Simen Daehlin for his brilliant tutelage.

-This project was created for educational purposes only_
+This project was created for educational purposes only.